-"Choose One Only" Voting, (aka.
+"Choose One Only" Voting (aka.
 "Plurality" or "First Past the Post") is universally regarded as the single worst voting system.
-It works fine if and only if there are two candidates in the race, which is why it is commonly known as the Two Party System.
+It works fine if and only if there are two candidates in the race, which is why it leads to a two party system.

 If there more than two candidates in the race, Choose One Only Voting is extremely vulnerable to a phenomena called The Spoiler Effect.
 It consistently results in two party domination, and in order to avoid your vote being wasted there are very strong incentives to vote "Lesser Evil" if you aren't sure your favorite can win.

 1. The Spoiler Effect:

 Choose One Only Voting is highly vulnerable to a phenomenon called the "Spoiler Effect,” also referred to as “Vote Splitting,” or the “Nader Effect.”

 Because of the Spoiler Effect, Choose One Only Voting is wildly inaccurate when there are more than two candidates.
 Voter blocks who support more than one candidate can end up divided and conquered.

 This creates a strong incentive to only vote for the “front-runners.”
 Voters in a majority can easily lose the election if they don't come together to strategically all vote for one candidate.

 Choose One Only Voting gives a huge advantage to candidates who are deemed "viable" and puts voters who have more candidates on their side at a significant disadvantage.

 2. Once we solve the spoiler effect, we don't need to have 2 elections: